 - A current curriculum vitae of the nominee must accompany the nomination.

 A selection committee appointed by the Provost provides specific recommendations for individuals whom should be awarded the Chester Fritz Professorship based on selection criteria.

 - Nomination packets are due in the College Dean’s office by March 1.

-- Complete nomination packets with letters from the nominator(s) and seconder (College Dean) are due in the Graduate School by March 15.
+- Complete nomination packets with letters from the nominator(s) and seconder (College Dean) are due in the Office of the Provost and Vice President for Academic Affairs by March 15.

-- The Graduate Dean convenes a selection committee appointed by the Provost and forwards a rank ordered list of names to the Provost by April 1 with specific recommendations for who should be awarded the Chester Fritz Professorship.
+- The Provost convenes a selection committee.
+The committee forwards a rank ordered list of names to the Provost by April 1 with specific recommendations for who should be awarded the Chester Fritz Professorship.

 - The Provost reviews the committee’s recommendations and forward the recommendations to the President.

 - Chester Fritz Distinguished Professorships are awarded at Spring Commencement.